 It is critical that both groups be given equal importance.
-The hypothesis that the study hopes to test is that physical activity can prevent disability.
+The hypothesis that the study that follows the LIFE pilot hopes to test is that physical activity can prevent disability.
 However, to be able to test this hypothesis there must a comparison group to which to compare the physical activity group.
 The ability to make a comparison will suffer if participants in the Successful Aging Program feel they are getting second best and thereby fail to fully participate in the study follow-up.

 Participants should be told that they are expected to attend two formal screening/eligibility visits.
 During the first visit they will perform the Short Physical Performance Battery along with other physical performance tests.
-They will provide information on the amount of physical activity they currently engage in.
-They will receive a physical exam, a Modified Mini Mental Status Exam, and an ECG.
+They will receive a physical exam, a Mini Mental Status Exam, and an ECG.
 Their blood pressure, height, weight, and waist circumference will be measured.
 They will be asked complete a variety of questionnaires about their health, medical history and the medications they are taking.
-Most participants will also complete their 400m walk test at this visit.
+They will be given a diary to record the fruits and vegetables they eat for one week and the minutes of exercise they do per day for one week

 If they are still eligible for the LIFE study and agree to participate, they will be asked to return for Screening Visit 2.
-Between visits, the first 100 participants at each center will wear an accelerometer to quantify their baseline level of physical activity.
-At this visit blood and urine samples will be collected for a variety of tests.
-Urine collection is optional and participants must choose to participate by indicating their choice in the boxes provided in the Informed Consent form.
-There will also be additional cognitive testing and additional assessments of the cardiopulmonary system.
-Participants to whom the 400m walk test was not administered at Screening Visit 1, will complete it at Screening Visit 2.
+At this visit the diary will be reviewed and a blood sample collected for a variety of tests.
+This blood sample collection is optional and participants must choose to participate by indicating their choice in the boxes provided in the Informed Consent form.
+Participants at the Wake Forest and Sanford sites will also be asked to participate in cognitive testing.
 At the end of this visit, participants who remain eligible and willing will receive their assignment to one of the two study groups.
 It is important that participants have a clear idea of the time demands for both intervention groups including the time spent in the intervention and the time required for follow-up visits and phone calls.